Eigenvalues and dynamical degrees of self-maps on abelian varieties

 One can define another dynamical degree of $f$ using algebraic cycles.
-Indeed, let $N^k(X)$ denote the group of algebraic cycles of codimension $k$ modulo numerical equivalence.
-Note that $N^k(X)$ is a finitely generated free abelian group (see e.g., \cite[Theorem~3.5]{Kleiman68}).
-Let $N^k(X)_\bR \coloneqq N^k(X) \otimes_\bZ \bR$.
-We define the {\it $k$-{th} numerical dynamical degree $\lambda_k(f)$ of $f$} as
+Indeed, let $\N^k(X)$ denote the group of algebraic cycles of codimension $k$ on $X$ modulo numerical equivalence.
+Note that $\N^k(X)$ is a finitely generated free abelian group (see, e.g., \cite[Theorem~3.5]{Kleiman68}).
+For any $0\le k\le n$, we define the {\it $k$-{th} numerical dynamical degree $\lambda_k(f)$ of $f$} as